What does a disciplinary involve and what's the usual procedure? We cover what SMEs need to know about disciplinary meetings.

 It’s important that you keep written records of any disciplinary issues, including dates, details and copies of communications sent to the employee.

-It’s probably not often that you will have to deal with a disciplinary issue in your company.
 But if you do, following a fair disciplinary procedure, conducting a sound investigation and holding an objective hearing will safeguard your company against claims of unfair dismissal and prevent costly employment tribunals.